RosencrantzArt/Morning-Hub/README.md

 ## Morning Activities Section
 - Description of the activities showcased in this section.
 - Image of the Morning Activities section
 This section showcases a variety of invigorating morning activities such as jogging, yoga, walking, exercising in place, and stretching.
-It provides options for individuals of all fitness levels who want to prioritize their physical and mental well-being and embraces the spirit of Morning Club.
+It provides options for individuals of all fitness levels who want to prioritize their physical and mental well-being and embraces the spirit of The Morning Club.
 <p align="center"><img src="assets/images/morningactivityscreen.png" alt="drawing" width="800"/></p>